Rhetorics of Fantasy: Immersive fantasy

 In immersive fantasy, the reader is treated as though they are from the fictional world.
 In works of immersive fantasy, the fantastic is typical for both protagonist and reader.
 There is no attempt by the author to construct wonder; readers construct the wondrous world by encountering it.
 Such works have worlds characterised by entrancing detail.

 Examples of immersive fantasy include Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire.
 In science fiction, the fantastic becomes coherent scientific cohesion, which classically denies the sense of wonder.
 Mendlesohn points to China Miéville's novel Perdido Street Station (2000) in this regard.

 Intrusion fantasy

 In intrusion fantasy, the fantastic brings chaos, which need not be negative.
 Usually, the fantasy world and reality are clearly delineated from one another.
-An otherwordly invader enters the protagonist's life and forcibly takes them to the fantastic world.
+An otherworldly invader enters the protagonist's life and forcibly takes them to the fantastic world.
 The language emphasises what the reader can see, hear, smell or touch, but not what they know.

 One of Mendlesohn's examples is the story arc of Lucy Westenra in Bram Stoker's novel Dracula (1897)—Lucy leaves her own social group and moves towards the threat posed by Dracula.
 Mendlesohn also cites the work of writer H. P. Lovecraft; in addition, the author draws a parallel between this category and how a village's social fabric is disrupted by a murder in detective fiction.